-- Biological Filtration: NDMA Control or Source of Precursors, (WRF#: 4669; Arcadis US Inc.). - Occurrence Survey of Bromide and Iodide in Water Supplies, (WRF#: 4711; Paul Westerhoff, PI). - Leading Water Utility Innovation, (WRF#: 4907; Arcadis US Inc.).
+- Analysis of Corrosion Control Treatment for Lead and Copper, (WRF#: 5032; Cornwell Engineering Group / Arcadis US Inc.). - Leading Water Utility Innovation, (WRF#: 4907; Arcadis US Inc.).

-In 2019, the Water Quality Department staff presented research papers concerning water quality and operations and we will continue these efforts and make a difference in the water quality field in 2020.
+Due to the pandemic, in 2020, the Water Quality Department staff was limited in its ability to present research papers concerning water quality and operations.
+Many events were postponed or cancelled while others moved to a virtual format.
+In keeping with our strategic plan and company goals, we will continue these efforts and make a difference in the water quality field in 2021.
 Staff have also been proactive in providing opportunities for students in the community to observe, job-shadow, or intern within the department.
-Additionally, our staff regularly presents to classes at all age levels, speaking on various topics including water quality, job opportunities, and environmental stewardship.
+Additionally, our staff will resume presentations to classes at all age levels, speaking on various topics including water quality, job opportunities, and environmental stewardship.